HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

 Here are two tips to consider:

 * If you are working with the same repository both locally in Windows and inside a container, be sure to set up consistent line endings.
 See [[vs.1.7.docs.remote.troubleshooting.md#resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files]] for details.
 * If you clone using a Git credential manager, your container should already have access to your credentials!
 If you use SSH keys, you can also opt in to sharing them.
-See [[vs.1.7.#sharing-git-credentials-with-your-container]] for details.
+See [sharing-git-credentials-with-your-container](#sharing-git-credentials-with-your-container) for details.

 ### Working with Containers